 - They must acclimate to their new environment

-The Passion Flower blooms from mid-summer to early fall.
+The Passion vines bloom from mid-summer to early fall.
 It is typically in bloom from July to September.
-The flowers are attractive and fragrant.
+The flowers are attractive and fragrant and come in purple, blue, pink, red, white shades.

 They transition into edible, egg-shaped fruits called Maypops.